 The emerging wisdom tooth typically does not have enough force to push the surrounding teeth in their way.
 So, they erupt partially or not at all.
 The tooth can still encourage bacteria growth and inflammation.

 As we age, physiological changes make us more vulnerable to oral health complications.
 Orthodontic care may be more extensive when we are older because our teeth and gums are less responsive to treatment.
 It is always advisable to go for checkups during early adulthood to prevent complications in the future.
-If you are looking for the best orthodontic specialists for braces or Invisalign aligners in South Tulsa and Glenpool, visit Nowlin Orthodontics today.
+If you are looking for the best orthodontic specialists for braces or Invisalign aligners in South Tulsa and Glenpool, contact Nowlin Orthodontics for a free orthodontic consultation today.